The power of compound interest: why it matters .

-Financial literacy includes a wide array of topics, but among them all, understanding the principle of a cornerstone of solid financial management.
+Financial literacy includes a wide array of topics, but among them all, understanding the principle of compound interest is a cornerstone of solid financial management.
 Often undersold or misunderstood, compound interest is the heart that drives growth in savings and investments, and mastering it could be the key to improved financial decisions.
 This enlightening exploration dives into the heart of compound interest, from the rudimentary understanding and its distinction from simple interest, to the intense mathematical calculations that dictate its growth.
 Additionally, this discussion extends to real-life applications of compound interest in loan repayments, savings accumulation, investments and retirement planning.

 Understanding the Concept of Compound Interest